elysium-station/usbx/docs/intro/stablecoin.md

 ## Diverse Application Scenarios with Sufficient Breadth and Depth

 With the advent of the Web3 era, crypto technologies and protocols will be used in a wider and deeper variety of scenarios, and we aim to make more people want to hold and use Blackfury stablecoins in this wave sweeping the globe.
-USM can be used as the basic exchange medium for various DeFi protocols or projects on the chain, as a circulating currency within GameFi, and also used by NFT creators and collectors to value their NFTs.
-USM is inherently suited for pricing and payment for data sharing and rentals in new Web3 social and information applications that emphasize user ownership of data.
-USM does not exclude the connection to the offline world, but we believe it would be a sign of Blackfury's success to be one of the circulation currencies in the vast Web3 world of the future.
+USBX can be used as the basic exchange medium for various DeFi protocols or projects on the chain, as a circulating currency within GameFi, and also used by NFT creators and collectors to value their NFTs.
+USBX is inherently suited for pricing and payment for data sharing and rentals in new Web3 social and information applications that emphasize user ownership of data.
+USBX does not exclude the connection to the offline world, but we believe it would be a sign of Blackfury's success to be one of the circulation currencies in the vast Web3 world of the future.